boytchev/suica/docs/user-guide.md

 closing tags, unregistered custom tags, etc).
 This is heavily used in all Suica examples.
 Tools that validate HTML pages may complain about Suica HTML code.

+_**Note.** Three.js and other libraries are included in this repository to safeguard against incompatibilities with future versions.
+They are not a part of Suica._

 ## Suica canvas